ngworker/lumberjack/projects/ngworker/lumberjack/src/lib/log-drivers/http-driver/README.md

 }
 ```

 The main difference would be the `deps` property, needed to inject the `HttpDriver` dependencies.
-In this case the `HttpClient` and the `HttpDriverConfigToken`.
+In this case the `HttpClient`, the `ngZone` and the `HttpDriverConfigToken`.

 Their usage is also very similar.